hotdaamn/asuswrt-merlin-wiki/HOWTO-Compile-From-Source.md

 ![root](http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/Root.png)

-* Were are going to download some packages ( I am sure there are some you don't need, but this is how i got it working and you can delete Ubuntu afterward so who cares right ? )
+* We are going to download some packages ( I am sure there are some you don't need, but this is how I got it working and you can delete Ubuntu afterward so who cares right ? )

 Paste in